Troubleshooting Your Furnace: 10 Common Furnace Problems

-3. Short Cycling of the furance
+3. Short Cycling of the furnace

-Your furnace may be short cycling if it regularly goes on and off.
+Your furnace may be short-cycling if it regularly goes on and off.
 This can put stress on the system and shorten its longevity.
-Short cycling can be brought on by a number of problems, including a clogged air filter, a broken thermostat, or an oversize boiler.
+Short cycling can be brought on by a number of problems, including a clogged air filter, a broken thermostat, or an oversized boiler.
 It could be helpful to check and replace the air filter and reset the thermostat to the proper settings, but it’s preferable to call a technician for diagnostic and furnace repair near me if the issue persists.